CENTRAL COAST SMALLBORE

 Here are some frequently asked questions for people starting out and also some answers that seasoned shooters might want to know about our club.

 The best way to get started with CCSBARC is to email us to make arrangements for your visit.
-Even if you’ve shot before, hold a current license or are a member of another club, please get in contact or fill in the enquiry form on the contact us page.
+Even if you’ve shot before, hold a current license or are a member of another club, please fill in the enquiry form on the contact us page.
+We will then arrange for you to visit our club and complete an orientation session before you are able to shoot.
+At this session we will run you through how our club operates, provide a safety briefing and give you a copy of our range standing orders.

 Thinking of joining?